kemsky/projection-tools/README.md

 PM> Install-Package ProjectionTools
 ```

-I've also published article on [Alternative specification pattern implementation in C#](https://medium.com/@nimrod97/alternative-specification-pattern-implementation-in-c-f5d88a7ed364).
+I've also published an article on Medium [Alternative specification pattern implementation in C#](https://medium.com/@nimrod97/alternative-specification-pattern-implementation-in-c-f5d88a7ed364).

 ## Projections